-- for the early achievers program in order to be granted credit for the early achievers program standards.
-Eligibility for the early achievers program is not subject to bargaining, mediation, or interest arbitration under RCW 41.56.028, consistent with the - 5 legislative reservation of rights under RCW 41.56.028(4)(d). - 6 (12) A child care or early learning program that is operated by a 7 federally recognized tribe and receives state funds shall participate 8 in the early achievers program.
-The tribe may choose to participate 9 through an interlocal agreement between the tribe and the department. - 9 through an interlocal agreement between the tribe and the department.

-10 The interlocal agreement must reflect the government-to-government - 11 relationship between the state and the tribe, including recognition - 12 of tribal sovereignty.
-The interlocal agreement must provide that: - 13 (a) Tribal child care facilities and early learning programs may 14 volunteer, but are not required, to be licensed by the department; - 15 (b) Tribal child care facilities and early learning programs are 16 not required to have their early achievers program rating level 17 published to the department's web site or through a link on the 18 department's web site; and - 19 (c) Tribal child care facilities and early learning programs must 20 provide notification to parents or quardians who apply for or have 21 been admitted into their program that early achievers program rating 22 level information is available and provide the parents or quardians 23 with the program's early achievers program rating level upon request. - 24 (13) Nothing in this section changes the department's responsibility to collectively bargain over mandatory subjects or limits the legislature's authority to make programmatic modifications to licensed child care and early learning programs under RCW 41.56.028(4)(d). - NEW SECTION.
+- 1 for the early achievers program in order to be granted credit for the - 2 early achievers program standards.
+Eligibility for the early - 3 achievers program is not subject to bargaining, mediation, or - 4 interest arbitration under RCW 41.56.028, consistent with the - 5 legislative reservation of rights under RCW 41.56.028(4)(d). - 6 (12) A child care or early learning program that is operated by a - 7 federally recognized tribe and receives state funds shall participate - 8 in the early achievers program.
+The tribe may choose to participate - 9 through an interlocal agreement between the tribe and the department. - 10 The interlocal agreement must reflect the government-to-government - 11 relationship between the state and the tribe, including recognition - 12 of tribal sovereignty.
+The interlocal agreement must provide that: - 13 (a) Tribal child care facilities and early learning programs may - 14 volunteer, but are not required, to be licensed by the department; - 15 (b) Tribal child care facilities and early learning programs are - 16 not required to have their early achievers program rating level - 17 published to the department's web site or through a link on the - 18 department's web site; and - 19 (c) Tribal child care facilities and early learning programs must - 20 provide notification to parents or guardians who apply for or have - 21 been admitted into their program that early achievers program rating - 22 level information is available and provide the parents or guardians - 23 with the program's early achievers program rating level upon request. - 24 (13) The department shall consult with the early achievers review - 25 subcommittee on all substantial policy changes to the early achievers - 26 program. - 27 (14) Nothing in this section changes the department's - 28 responsibility to collectively bargain over mandatory subjects or - 29 limits the legislature's authority to make programmatic modifications - 30 to licensed child care and early learning programs under RCW - 31 41.56.028(4)(d). - 32 NEW SECTION.
 Sec.
-3. A new section is added to chapter 43.215 RCW to read as follows: - REDUCTION OF BARRIERS-LOW-INCOME PROVIDERS AND PROGRAMS-EARLY ACHIEVERS.
-(1)(a) Subject to the amounts appropriated for this specific purpose, the department shall, in collaboration with tribal governments and community and statewide partners, implement a protocol to maximize and encourage participation in the early achievers program for culturally diverse and low-income center and family home child care providers. - 38 (b) During the first thirty months of implementation of the early 39 achievers program the department shall prioritize the resources authorized in this section to assist providers rating at a level 2 in the early achievers program to help them reach a level 3 rating wherever access to subsidized care is at risk.
+3. A new section is added to chapter 43.215 - 33 RCW to read as follows: - 34 REDUCTION OF BARRIERS-LOW-INCOME PROVIDERS AND PROGRAMS-EARLY - 35 ACHIEVERS.
+(1)(a) The department shall, in collaboration with tribal - 36 governments and community and statewide partners, implement a - 37 protocol to maximize and encourage participation in the early - 38 achievers program for culturally diverse and low-income center and - 39 family home child care providers.
+Amounts appropriated for the